NathanDang97/Human-Activity-Recognition-Using-CSI-and-Deep-Learning/README.md

 >
 > **License:** CC BY 4.0

+### 🗃️ Dataset Scope
+The full dataset (Zhuravchak & Kapshii, 2021) consists of multiple recording sessions performed in different indoor environments and across both 2.4 GHz and 5 GHz Wi-Fi channels.
+Each session includes labeled CSI data for a range of human activities, with variations in room layout, frequency band, and device configuration.

+For this project, I used Session 1 in Room 1, which was recorded using a 5 GHz Wi-Fi channel.
+This subset was selected to simplify experimentation and gain practical experience in handling CSI-based activity recognition, without introducing cross-session or cross-frequency variability.
+More details can be found in the section below.

+### 📐 Dataset Structure Note
+The CSI data in this project consists of 1026 features per sample, which we reshape into matrices of **114 subcarriers × 9 time steps**.
+This structure reflects the wireless channel’s frequency and temporal characteristics, enabling deep learning models to learn both spectral and sequential patterns.
+The number of subcarriers (114) is consistent with CSI collected on 5 GHz Wi-Fi channels using wider bandwidths (e.g., 80 MHz).

 This dataset includes:
 - `data.csv`: Raw CSI data per packet.
 - `label.csv`: Activity labels per sample.
 - `label_boxes.csv`: Bounding box information (optional extension).

 ## 🚀 Getting Started
 1. Download the dataset and place it in the `data/` folder.